Severe Thunderstorm Warning issued for Graham, Pinal by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Graham, Pinal by NWS

-Effective: 2021-08-15 20:30:00 PDT Expires: 2021-08-15 21:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Graham; Pinal The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for Northwestern Graham County in southeastern Arizona Eastern Pinal County in southeastern Arizona * Until 930 PM MST. * At 829 PM MST, a severe thunderstorm was located 13 miles east of San Carlos, or 30 miles east of Globe, moving southwest at 35 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Effective: 2021-08-15 20:57:00 PDT Expires: 2021-08-15 21:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Graham; Pinal A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM MST FOR WEST CENTRAL GRAHAM AND EASTERN PINAL COUNTIES At 857 PM MST, a severe thunderstorm was located 8 miles southeast of San Carlos, or 23 miles east of Globe, moving southwest at 25 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include San Carlos Reservoir and Peridot.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include San Carlos Reservoir.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0